cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc2_sp15/ansible_cloudmesh.rst

-Writing Ansible Playbook for Cloudmesh on FutureSystems
+..
+Writing Ansible Playbook for Cloudmesh on FutureSystems Writing Ansible Playbooks on FutureSystems
 ===============================================================

 Ansible Playbooks are automated scripts written in YAML data format.
 Instead